-Eliminates tariffs for 80% of goods traded between ASEAN Member States (AMS) and Korea.
+Trade in Goods 90.3% tariff liberalisation for goods traded between ASEAN Member States (AMS) and Republic of Korea.

+Auto Parts

+Regional Cumulation

 Singapore exporters' products can qualify for preferential treatment more easily due to more favourable rules of origin criteria.